Why is a Permit Necessary for a Home EV Charging Installation?

 Pulling a permit requires extensive electrical knowledge.
 Most homeowners will not know how to obtain the necessary information to properly apply for an electrical permit.

 Pulling a permit is a necessary step to installing your EV charger but you shouldn’t do it yourself.
 The experts at WattLogic can help you get your charger installed and will pull all the necessary permits for your installation.
-On top of that, we will help you find the EV charger that is the perfect fit for your needs and preferences, research and apply for EV charging rebates on your behalf so you can save money on your installation and charger, and send a certified and licensed electrician to install your EV charging station.
+On top of that, we will help you find the EV charger that is the perfect fit for your needs and preferences, research and apply for EV charging rebates on your behalf so you can save money on your installation and charger, and send a verified and licensed electrician to install your EV charging station.

 We have also made the EV charging installation quoting process easier than ever.
 Instead of calling different electricians, scheduling a visit with them, then waiting for them to inspect your garage and electrical panel, then waiting to hear back from them on a quote…with our digital online survey there is zero obligation and you never even have to make a phone call!
 You’ll just answer a few simple questions and snap a couple of photos and we get you an estimate in no time.